AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Vampires?
 You know about vampires?"
 I asked.

 He gave me a slow cautious nod before he added.
 "Only recently.
 Well I never gave it much thought before, but yeah.
-We know vamps can
+We know vamps can do what we do.
+It's why we stay away from them.
+But Alex is working a job around vamps and they can't know his name, or that he's friends with me.
+So no Alex anything.
+You don't know me either."

+"Another reason I should just go."
+I said but I didn't get up.

+Benji chuckled.
+"Alex and I met after his mother died.
+We working the same crowd ran into each other in the stupides
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI5OTQ3MjI3LC0xMzA4MjMxNTExXX0=
+eyJoaXN0b3J5IjpbLTIwNDc3MjgwNTUsLTEzMDgyMzE1MTFdfQ
+==
 -->